z0m8i3/simple-database-export-matching-rows/README.md

 Handy for when collaborating with other developers and you wish to share the chunk of the database you're working on, without giving them the needless bloat of a full database export, or using complicated and monolithic diff scripts.

+This script is companion to [Simple Database Row Import](../../../simple-database-row-import)

 ie. *Select and export all rows from **foo** table with row **bar** that equals **stuff***

 *The instructions below assume you're on a Linux system, though script will work on any platform that has MariaDB or MySQL installed.*